shopware/docs/guides/integrations-api/general-concepts/generated-reference.md

 The above path is relative and contains `api` (Admin API) and `store-api` seperated by a pipe.
 Please choose the appropriate option.
 :::

+You will find a list of all generic endpoints (entity endpoints like product, category etc.) for the **Admin API** here `api/_info/stoplightio.html?type=jsonapi#/` or access it via the top navigation bar.

 ## OpenAPI schema

 If you don't want to bother with the UI but just fetch the schema definition instead, use the following endpoint: